Become a member today, click on the button below to join us!

 Annually, the Council bestows several prestigious awards, including the Learned Hand Award for Excellence in Federal Jurisprudence, the Emory Buckner Medal for Outstanding Public Service, the Whitney North Seymour Award for Outstanding Public Service by a Private Practitioner, and the Thurgood Marshall Award for Exceptional Pro Bono Service.

-Today, looking forward to its 90th Anniversary in 2022, the Council remains a vibrant and dynamic part of the Second Circuit legal community, with over 2,500 Members throughout the Circuit.
+The Council remains a vibrant and dynamic part of the Second Circuit legal community, with over 2,500 Members throughout the Circuit.